initialcontext/esurient/README.md

 * Host another long-lived service on a set number of your Hadoop slots?

-* Communicate with databases or other external servies, spawn actors/threads in each of your tasks, write your own app, but don't have a YARN cluster yet?
+* Want to script something to communicate with databases or other external services, spawn actors/threads in each Hadoop process, write your own app, but don't have a YARN cluster yet?

 * Need to do something that MapReduce just isn't good at?
 Don't want to be told how to do it?